-Motion of two coupled simple flarmonic oscillators, Differential equation for stiffness or capacitainee coupled oscillators.
-Normal modes, Motion in mixed modes: Transient behaviour.
-Effect of coupling.
-Normal modes of vibration for EQ, and H2O molecules.
-Calculation of normal mode frequencies.
-Forces oscillations and resonance for two coupled oscillators, Electrically coupled circuits, frequency response.
-Reflected impedance effect of coupling (Inductive case) and resistive load.
+Motion of two coupled simple figure one oscillators, Differential equation for stiffness or capacitane recoupled oscillators.
+Normal modes, Motion for mixed modes of figure for EQ, and H2Q molecules coupling.
+Normal mode frequencies repressibilitions and resonance for two coupled oscillators, Electrically coupled circuits frequency response Reflected impedance effect of coupling (inductive case) and resistive load.